awsmag/.github/profile/README.md

 ## Projects/Packages
 There are some of the templates available in the github to speed up your development process using javascript/typescript.
 AWSMAG also publishes terraform modules which are opinionated to speed up the deployment of the resources on the AWS Cloud.
 You can check all the packages at [Terraform Registry](https://registry.terraform.io/namespaces/awsmag)

-## About Me
-Hi there, I am [Simranjeet Singh](https://github.com/singhs020).
-I have a passion for converting ideas into digital products.
-I like working on new and exciting projects.
-If you have a technology project that you need assistance with, I may be able to help.
-I have experience in developing applications for both B2C and B2B businesses and deploying them on the AWS cloud.
-I offer my services under my product studio and [AWSMAG](https://awsmag.com) is also a part of the same.
-You can read more about my company below.

 ## Company
 ![](https://s25.digital/static/logo-new-2-7d7b55a4753b504a3a5a7a075c9a47a7.png)